 Garnish with two fresh strawberry slices speared on a cocktail pick.

-*Strawberry-infused Aperol: Soak a half pint of fresh strawberries in a 750 mL bottle of Aperol for at least eight hours or overnight, then strain out the solids.
+*Strawberry-infused Aperol: Soak a half pint of fresh strawberries in a 750 mL bottle of Aperol for at least eight hours or overnight, then strain the solids.
+Store the infused Aperol in the refrigerator.